 8. Start the wedding reception dancing earlier.

-Dancing — either participating or watching — is a superb way to pass time.
+Dancing — either participating or watching — is a superb way to pass the time.
 It may be one of the best ways to entertain guests!

 Save our ways to entertain guests after the ceremony.